 About Kimberley

-Kimberley Tait was born and raised in Toronto, Canada, and moved to the U.S. to attend Dartmouth College, where she was an English and Government double major and wrote an Honors Thesis on life as a staged performance in the works of F. Scott Fitzgerald.
-Her thesis—along with her experiences working at investment banks in New York and London—inspired her debut novel FAKE PLASTIC LOVE.
-A Canadian, Swiss, and American tri-citizen, Kimberley lives in New Hampshire with her husband and Welsh terrier Henry.
+Kimberley Tait was born and raised in Toronto, Canada, and moved to the U.S. to attend Dartmouth College, where she was an English and Government double major and wrote her senior thesis on life as a staged performance in the works of F. Scott Fitzgerald.
+Her thesis—along with her experiences working at investment banks in New York and London—inspired her debut novel FAKE PLASTIC LOVE, published by Flatiron Books.

 Kimberley’s great loves include: